opentoworkprojects/bill/DEPLOYMENT_FIX_SUMMARY.md

-# RestoBill AI - Deployment Fix Summary
+# BillByteKOT AI - Deployment Fix Summary

 ## 🎯 Issue Resolved

-**Problem**: RestoBill AI was failing to deploy on Render due to MongoDB connection errors and code issues.
+**Problem**: BillByteKOT AI was failing to deploy on Render due to MongoDB connection errors and code issues.

 **Status**: ✅ **FIXED** - Ready for successful deployment